Octoham/muckcheat/README.md

 Muck

 # How to use
-Make sure that your antivirus didn't block SharpMonoInjector.dll Double-click on the cheat.bat AFTER opening Muck
+Make sure that your antivirus didn't block SharpMonoInjector.dll and smi.exe Double-click on the cheat.bat AFTER opening Muck

 # Credits